hashicorp/vault-secrets-operator/docs/threat-model/README.md

   <tr>
    <td>7
    </td>
-   <td>The Operator is affected by a CVE that can be exploited by attackers through a previously unknown process
+   <td>The Operator is affected by a vulnerability that can be exploited by attackers through a previously unknown process
    </td>
    <td>Information disclosure, tampering, integrity, spoofing
    </td>